 Strategic Pillar Priorities Area of Government Cross - Section of Projects Captured in NDP Project Objectives Agencies Building Evidence- Based Systems for Transparency & Accountability Build a system to fight corruption, in order to enhance transparency and accountability.
-Development & Upgrade of National Unified Social Register A detailed register for all beneficiaries from all initiatives across all programmes within the Ministry and specifying therein any change in the number of beneficiaries to meet the current reality.
-The upgrade of the existing social register FMHADMSD PRS Department Establishment of database of persons of concerns (POCs) • Provide documentation and basis for policy and decision making.
-All agencies under the Ministry Development & Implementation of the Ministry coordination framework and management information system (MIS), Leading an Inclusive and Innovative Futures-thinking Ecosystem (L.I.F.E Cycle) To ensure the inclusive coordination of all ministry activities on one platform in achieving the overall objective of the Ministry To coordinate the activities of all the agencies under the Ministry in collaboration with all external stakeholders towards attaining the mandate of the Ministry.
-FMHADMSD Reform Coordination & Service Improvement Department Establishment of computerised records and e-registry system • Easy Tracking of devices and retrieval of records FMHADMSD HRM Department
+Development & Upgrade of National Unified Social Register Establishment of database of persons of concerns (POCs) Development & Implementation of A detailed register for all beneficiaries from all initiatives across all programmes within the Ministry and specifying therein any change in the number of beneficiaries to meet the current reality.
+The upgrade of the existing social register Provide documentation and basis for policy and decision making.
+To ensure the inclusive FMHADMSD PRS Department All agencies under the Ministry FMHADMSD the Ministry coordination framework and management information system (MIS), Leading an Inclusive and Innovative Futures-thinking Ecosystem (L.I.F.E Cycle) • coordination of all ministry activities on one platform in achieving the overall objective of the Ministry To coordinate the activities of all the agencies under the Ministry in collaboration with all external stakeholders towards attaining the mandate of the Ministry.
+Reform Coordination & Service Improvement Department Establishment of computerised records and e-registry system • Easy Tracking of devices and retrieval of records FMHADMSD HRM Department